-The financial statements of the Group and of the Company are prepared under the historical cost convention except for certain financial instruments that are measured at fair values at the end of each reporting period as indicated in the summary of significant accounting policies set out below.
+The financial statements of the Group and of the Company are prepared under the historical cost convention unless otherwise indicated in the summary of accounting policies under Note 3.

 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.